 emissions.
 Because in reality this is not always the case we need to make assumptions for additional carbon

 emissions relating to our product (eg food and drink consumed) and make additional offset purchases.
 At the

 moment, this feels like the best way to ensure that our product, as well as our

-We have worked hard over the years to reduce our carbon footprint and although there is still a lot of work
+We have worked hard over the years to improve our sustainability and although there is still a lot of work

 to be done, we have been relieved by our relatively low carbon footprint.

 All of the work that we have done on modernising the heating and hot water systems seems to have paid off

 and although we still rely on natural gas for heating and cooking in the main hotel, the Scope 1 emissions